fuckshitter/nft-gallery/CONTRIBUTING.md

 ## Rewards
 In way to scale our developemtn and operations, we prefer paid trial from start to get know developers more better, how they are fit to the team.
 More your PRs gets merged to main branch, more-likely you'll be part of inner team.
 On-demand, or part-time contributions are welcome as well and will be rewarded.
-Because KodaDot started on [Kusama.network](https://kusama.network), we prefer pay out your work in KSM which is native cryptocurrency of Kusama network, canary network with value in [Polkadot.network](https://polkadot.network).
+Because jewbot started on [Kusama.network](https://kusama.network), we prefer pay out your work in KSM which is native cryptocurrency of Kusama network, canary network with value in [Polkadot.network](https://polkadot.network).

 ### Creating your KSM address
 To create your KSM address in safely and long-term manner, we reccomend you to get [Polkadot.js wallet browser extension](https://guide.kusama.network/docs/learn-account-generation/#polkadotjs-browser-plugin).
 You can [learn more about creating KSM address process at official Kusama Guide](https://guide.kusama.network/docs/learn-account-generation/)